archaephyrryx/apcs-project/readme.txt

-This project is a simple database query language that allows users to search a database by specifying conditions.
+This project is a simple database query language that allows users to search a database while specifying conditions.
 To run the project, run Interface.java and enter the sample queries specified in the file.
 Sample queries are also specified in queries.txt.

 **Using the Language**
 The query language searches databases of a given format.
-The standard format for a database is a txt file of comma-separated rows, with one entry on each row:
+The standard format for a database is a txt file of comma-separated rows, with one entry in each row.
-The first row contains titles of columns, and the second row contains the type of each column, so far, either String or Num.
+The first row contains titles of columns, and the second row contains the type of each column, either String or Num.
 For example:
 Title,Author,Year,Genre
 String,String,Num,String